 Click: The action a potential customer takes when selecting a link in your ad, via a mouse-click or touchscreen, for example.
 The clicked link may take the person to your website, to an app store page, trigger a telephone call from a mobile device or show directions to your location.

-Click-through rate (CTR): The percentage of people who clicked an ad that was presented in search results.
+Click-through rate (CTR): The percentage of people who clicked an ad in the search results page.
 Measuring CTR is a common indication of how well ads or keywords are performing.

 Conversion: A desired action that a person takes as a result of clicking your ad.
 Conversions are most commonly defined as completing a purchase, registering for an event, making a phone call, visiting a store and subscribing to a newsletter.

 Cost: In pay-per-click advertising, this is the amount an advertiser pays for their ads that were clicked.
-You control costs by setting budget limits and improving the targeting of your ads.
+You control costs by setting budget limits and selecting a narrow group of people to "target" for your ads.

 Cost per acquisition (CPA): A calculation of total cost spent divided by the number of conversions the advertiser received, such as the number of new customers or purchases occurred.